 Here’s what a Forbes report had to say about the future of dynamic pricing:

-Dynamic pricing can help retailers to reduce waste by enabling them to sell “unsellable” products.
+Dynamic pricing can help retailers reduce waste by enabling them to sell “unsellable” products.

-For instance, electronic products are being replaced by newer models, or grocery and consumer perishables nearing their expiration.
+For instance, electronic products are being replaced by newer models, and grocery and consumer perishables are nearing their expiration dates.

 Retail outlets discard such perishables worth thousands of dollars daily.

-Giving customers incentives by way of reduced prices to purchase such items will significantly increase their salvage value to the retailers.
+Offering customers incentives, such as reduced prices, to purchase such items will significantly increase their salvage value for retailers.

 AI-based dynamic pricing engines can correctly identify the exact price needed to move products, protecting sales and profit margins.

-Another major advantage of dynamic pricing is its ability to establish strong brand loyalty.
+Another significant advantage of dynamic pricing is its ability to establish strong brand loyalty.

-For example, if a dynamic pricing model is effectively incorporated into a firm’s CDP (customer data platform), its AI, ML, and predictive modeling capabilities can provide retailers the opportunity to generate attractive and compelling offers for their customers.
+For example, if a dynamic pricing model is effectively incorporated into a firm’s CDP (customer data platform), its AI, ML, and predictive modeling capabilities can enable retailers to generate attractive, compelling offers for their customers.

 The dynamic pricing engine can be used to generate user-specific offers in the form of discounts, coupons & vouchers, and bundles for exactly those products on which the customers are most likely to spend.

-It makes a very solid use case for retargeting customers who can be encouraged to revisit the stores and make follow-up purchases.
+It makes a strong use case for retargeting customers, encouraging them to revisit the stores and make follow-up purchases.

 Now that we have covered the what and the why, it is time for the how.